Abhijeet-ps/Fluttetris/README.md

 ## Features

 - The game follows the classic Tetris mechanics of fitting Tetriminos into a grid to complete lines and score points.
-- The game can be run on multiple platforms including Android, iOS, and web.
+- The game can be run on multiple platforms including Android, Desktop, and Web.
 - The Tetrominos can be rotated using different gestures and/or keys.